Buying a new car

 Before signing the contract, make sure it shows the:

-• total cost of the car;
+• total cost of your new car;

 Cancelling a contract